kubo/ruby-flite/README.md

 ## Restrictions

-* Ruby process doesn't terminate while talking to the speaker.
+* Ruby process doesn't terminate while talking.

 * When an error occurs in CMU Flite, the error message is outputted to the standard error.

+* When a fatal error occurs in CMU Flite, the error message is outputted to the standard error and the process is terminated.
+(CMU Flite calls `exit(-1)`...)

 ## NEWS